-- A. The State of Dist. of Columbia requests approval for a Medicaid home and community-based services (HCBS) waiver under the authority of §1915(c) of the Social Security Act (the Act). - B. Program Title (optional this title will be used to locate this waiver in the finder):
+A. The State of Dist. of Columbia requests approval for a Medicaid home and community-based services (HCBS) waiver under the authority of §1915(c) of the Social Security Act (the Act).

+B. Program Title (optional - this title will be used to locate this waiver in the finder):

-Elderly & Persons With Physical Disabilities
+Elderly & Persons With Physical Disabilities Waiver Renewal - February 2022

-C. Type of Request: amendment
+C. Type of Request: renewal